jsware/able-buttons/docs/index.md

 * The `RELEASED_EVENT` is called once when the button is released.
 It is not called repeatedly when the button is unpressed.
 * The `HELD_EVENT` is called when a button has been pressed longer than the `Button::setHeldTime()` duration.
 * The `IDLE_EVENT` is called when a button has been released longer than the `Button::setIdleTime()` duration.

+**New in V0.4.0:**

+* The `SINGLE_CLICKED_EVENT` is called when a button is clicked.
+For the DoubleClickerButton, it is only sent when the button is exclusively clicked and not when a double-click is sent.
+* The `DOUBLE_CLICK_EVENT` is called when a button is double-clicked (DoubleClickerButtons only).
+When sent, the `SINGLE_CLICKED_EVENT` is not sent beforehand.

 Your callback function also receives the `id` of the button.
 This `id` allows a shared callback function to differentiate between each button.
 A `ButtonList::button(id)` method retrieves the button based on the id provided.